• Skip to primary navigation

 The Aria Hotel is one of the most exceptional in the 5th district and is located near both Vorosmarty Square and St Stephen’s Basilica.

-If you would prefer a budget hotel, the D8 Hotel is a great option and is only 2-minutes from Vorosmarty Square.
+If you would prefer a budget hotel, the D8 Hotel is a great option and is only 2 minutes from Vorosmarty Square.

 2. St Stephen’s Basilica Christmas Market

-There is a great Christmas market in front of the basilica from November to January.
-This is a smaller market but a wonderful location in historic Pest, in front of St Stephen’s Basilica.
+This is a smaller market but a wonderful location in historic Pest, in the centre of the historic 5th district.
 From here, you’re not far from the Hungarian Parliament, one of the most incredible sights in the city.

 Dates and Opening Hours

-St Stephen’s Basilica Christmas Market dates: 18th November 2022 to 1st January 2023.
+St Stephen’s Basilica Christmas Market dates: Likely dates: 17th November 2023 to 1st January 2024.

 Opening hours: Usually 10am to 8pm and later on the weekends.